 Get ready for the most extraordinary of Christmas experiences.

-Hatch in Manchester’s Oxford Road will be transformed into a winter wonderland with urban attitude this Christmas.
+Hatch in Manchester’s Oxford Road has been transformed into a winter wonderland with urban attitude for Christmas.
 A place where the surreal will meet the sublime, Christmas cheer will meet nano-brewed beer and the darkest of spaces will be given the brightest of touches.
 Get ready for Urban Narnia.